-As of December 31, 2020, the members of our Compensation Committee are Mr. Davenport, Mr. Kraft and Mr. McCarthy.
+As of December 31, 2021, the members of our Compensation Committee are Mr. Davenport, Mr. Kraft and Mr. McCarthy.
 All members of the Compensation Committee meet the heightened standard for independence specific to members of a compensation committee under NASDAQ rules.
 Mr. Davenport serves as the Chairperson of the Compensation Committee.

-The Compensation Committee met four (4) times during 2020 and each member of the Compensation Committee attended 100% of the meetings.
+The Compensation Committee met four (4) times during 2021.
+Two of the three members attended 100% of the meetings and one member attended 75% of the meetings.